MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-add-guest-user.md

 When a user joins an organization as a guest, a **(Guest)** label appears next to their name so everyone in the organization can easily identify guests.

-## Restrict guests from searching for a user in your organization
+## Restrict guests from searching when making calls in Dynamics 365 Guides

 Some organizations might want to restrict guest access to prevent guests from starting a chat or a call by searching for a user in the directory.
 This restriction is controlled in the **External collaboration settings** section of the Azure Active Directory admin center.
 For details, see [Restrict guest access permissions in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/enterprise-users/users-restrict-guest-permissions).